antopenrf/PAN/README.md

 ```

 **Examples:**
-For simulating the dual stubs, use poly moudle to create the polygon as shown in demo_dualstubs.py.
+For simulating the dual stubs, use poly module to create the polygon as shown in demo_dualstubs.py.

 ```
 >python demo_dualstubs.py